 4 Types of Roofs on Houses: Advantages and Disadvantages

-Clay tiles are not only one of the most resilient roofing options, but they also have a classic appearance that is perfect for central Florida.
+Clay tiles are not only one of the most resilient types of roof-on-house options, but they also have a classic appearance that is perfect for central Florida.
 Replacing a clay tile roof may seem like a huge undertaking, but if you work with a skilled roofing contractor, they’ll handle everything.
 Whether a clay tile repair, a roof leak repair, or a complete roof replacement, you should be able to trust your roofing and count on their professionalism.
 Now let’s look at some of the benefits and drawbacks of using clay tiles on your roof.

 Advantages of clay tiles

 Clay tile roofs are very strong and have a long lifespan.
 They are one of the best options against sun damage.
-If they are well taken care of, these types of roofs could last up to a hundred years or even longer.
+If they are well taken care of, these types of residential roofs could last up to a hundred years or even longer.
 They also have a high level of rot, insect, and fire resistance.